20+ year of experience

 Driving on a suspended or revoked license dramatically increases fines and jail time.
 Driving with a suspended license is a misdemeanor and carries up to a $1,000 fine and up to 364 days in jail.
 NMSA 1978, § 66-5-39.
 On October 1, 2019, the law is updated and the maximum fine for driving on a suspended license will be limited to 90 days in jail or a $300 fine.
 Driving with a revoked license carries the same punishment as a suspended license (up to a $1,000 fine and up to 364 days in jail), but you can expect your license to be revoked for an additional year and the vehicle driven can be immobilized for 30 days NMSA 1978, § 66-5-39.1.

-If you were in an Albuquerque car accident and the other driver did not have insurance, reach out to our office at (505) 242-7200 we still may be able to help you recover.
+If you were in acar accident and the other driver did not have insurance, reach out to our Albuquerque car accident lawyer at (505) 242-7200, we still may be able to help you recover.

 Do you have a case?